 (showing One Grow Bed)

-Shown here is a Dissoled Oxygen meter.
-Go to our Instruments page for everything you'll need to know about this handy; and from my perspective, much needed DO measuring device.
+Shown here is a Dissolved Oxygen meter.
+Go to our for everything you'll need to know about this handy (and from my perspective) much needed DO measuring device.

-DO Meters aren't cheap; but they take the guesswork out of determining what's going on in that very important part of the Bio-Chemical Process; and well oxygenated fish are happy fish.
+DO Meters take the guesswork out of determining what's going on in that very important part of the Bio-Chemical Process; and well oxygenated fish are happy fish.

 As to the grow bed depth, it is a number that has been tested by those who have been working with flood and drain aquaponics grow beds for many years.
 It has to do with the surface area of the particular media with which you are working.

-After five years of running deep media grow beds, and yearly cleaning out just plant roots, I have found the solid fish waste problem not to be a big one.
-Around our fifth year, we ran into some undissolved fish waste solids when planting and decided that completely cleaning the beds, meaning removing the Hydroton, washing it and the bed, about every two years would be a good idea.
+After several years of running deep media grow beds, and yearly cleaning out just plant roots, I have found the solid fish waste problem not to be a big one.
+Around our fifth year, we ran into some undissolved fish waste solids when planting and decided that completely cleaning the beds, meaning removing the Hydroton, washing it and the bed.
+Doing this about every year or two would be a good idea.
 This is a low maintenance recommendation for your deep media beds.
-I believe the deep media beds only need this minimal maintenance due to the depth of the grow beds allowing time for the solids to break down and the abundance of dissolved ozygen as well as the weekly adding of the Heterotrophic bacteria.
+I believe the deep media beds only need this minimal maintenance due to the depth of the grow beds allowing time for the solids to break down and the abundance of dissolved oxygen as well as the weekly adding of the Heterotrophic bacteria.
 If you follow this maintenance advice, when digging into the grow beds while they are flooded, you will find solids in the water in the process of breaking down, but you will not find them accumulating in the bottom.

 There is a lot of research available that shows the importance of DO levels needed for both plant and fish growth, and the science of nitrification clearly indicates its necessity.
 The flood and drain process also has been shown to increase oxygenation of the water in the grow bed, which gets returned to the fish tank.
 The deeper the grow beds, the more surface area there is for both the nitrification process to take place as well as oxygenation of the wetted surface area of the substrate media in the grow bed.
 The oxygen only goes a few molecules deep into the water surface, so the more surface area, the more oxygen is dissolved and eventually returned to the fish tank.

 I need to impress the importance of high levels of DO in the system, for it is the prime ingredient that is required in every aspect of the process.
 Anything that one can do in the system design and operation to increase the DO will benefit the whole system.
-Unfortunately, this is usually mostly ignored, I believe, because of the high price of DO meters.
-We are now offering a high quality and affordable DO Meter.
+Unfortunately, this is usually mostly ignored, I believe, because of the cost of DO meters.

 "I'm so pleased you decided to continue with your Aquaponics 101 tutorials.
 After each Part, there will be a Quiz Board so you can test your knowledge.